 “Our greatest glory is not in never falling, but in rising every time we fall.”
 Confucius

 As children we are programmed to believe that failure is bad.
-If you fail a test it negatively impacts your grade for the course.
-Fail enough tests and you will fail the course.
-Teachers call parents, parents yell at child.
-When we become adult we get bad grades in life by taking risks.
-As a result, we avoid taking risks in life in order to avoid failure.
+If you fail a test, it negatively impacts your grade for the course.
+Fail enough tests and teachers start calling parents.
+Parents then yell at their child to get better grades.

 In 1995 Elon Musk, one of the founders of ZIP2, sold his interest for $22 million.
 He immediately invested what was left after taxes into a company that became PayPal.
 In 2002, he sold his interest in PayPal for $250 million.
 He took what was left after taxes and invested this windfall into three ventures: SpaceX ($100 million), Tesla ($70 million) and Solar City ($10 million).

 At the end of 2008, Musk was on the verge of bankruptcy.
 His Falcon 1 rocket had failed to reach orbit for the third time in early August, 2008.
 His Tesla business was hemorrhaging millions of dollars.
 He had gone through most of his millions funding SpaceX and Tesla plus he had gone through most of the hundreds of millions venture capitalists and the government had invested in his companies.
 Musk literally did not have enough funding to carry SpaceX through the next month.
 In August 2008 it seemed Elon Musk was no better than a gambler on the wrong side of a bet.
 Most would have thrown in the towel.
 Only Musk didn’t.
 He never wavered in his faith in succeeding to make history by being the first private company to launch a rocket into orbit.

 Success or failure, in September 2008, came down to one moment – the fourth flight of his Falcon 1 rocket.
 If it too failed, Musk was done.
 Only it didn’t fail.
 The first privately built rocket made orbit.